 Menlo Park and Atherton officials acknowledge that the system is not sustainable in the long run, but neither jurisdiction has concrete plans to address the issue.
 Woodside and Portola Valley officials, meanwhile, say retirement benefits are not a strain on their towns' budgets, partly because they don't have their own police forces or fire departments.

-Meanwhile, former Menlo Park councilwoman Lee Duboc is exploring whether there is sufficient local support for an initiative election that would bypass the council and change Menlo Park's pension policies with a vote of the people.
+Meanwhile, former Menlo Park councilwoman Lee Duboc is exploring whether there is sufficient local support for an initiative election that would bypass the City Council and change Menlo Park's pension policies with a vote of the people.

 Menlo Park, Atherton